niiknow/importaz/README.md

 # importaz
-We were looking for a cheap, low to no maintenance (cloud), and high performance document database that will notify you when a record has changed.
+We were looking for a cheap, low to no-maintenance (cloud), and high performance document database that will notify you when a record has changed.

 # Goal
 This library aim to create a RESTful service endpoint to extend Azure Storage, especially Azure Table Storage.

 * Ability to CRUD and perform BULK of Azure Table Storage in a single method.
-We struggle with this at the beginning, but after much considerations, we realized that we don't really need/want to import very large amount of records.
-Since we would like to notify all changes, having large bulk import make it harder to notify changes down the road.
+Azure Table Storage BULK limit you to only 100 records batch.
+We struggled with this at the beginning, but after much considerations, we realized that we don't need/want to import very large amount of records.
+Since we would like to notify all changes, having large bulk import will be harder to work with down the road.

 * Ability to notify record change with Azure Storage Queue.
-This is going to be really easy with Azure Storage Queue trigger integration on Azure Cloud Functions.
+This is going to be really easy since Azure Storage Queue can trigger Azure Cloud Functions.

 * Secure API endpoint.
 Security is of utmost important.
 We start with a very basic HMAC signing security.
 This allow for easy integration on any Serverless platform.
 Example: